Funki Porcini

-James Patrick Darcy Braddell is an English musician and filmmaker who uses the stage name of Funki Porcini.
+James Patrick Darcy Braddell (born 15 April 1962) is an English musician and filmmaker who uses the stage name of Funki Porcini.
 "Funki Porcini" is a twist on "Funghi Porcini", the Italian name of the mushroom Boletus edulis, commonly known as "penny bun".

 He spent ten years in Italy making music for film and television.
 Thereafter, he returned to England.
 In 1994, he signed to independent record label Ninja Tune and set up his own studio, The Uterus Goldmine.

 He has also recorded as a member of 9 Lazy 9 (a.k.a.
 8 Lazy Bastards), under the pseudonym Giacomo Braddellini; and released the EP "Float On" (1995), as a member of short-lived band Purr, along with DJ N4Eric (a.k.a.
 Toona) and Stuart Warren-Hill of Hexstatic.